 Charities, non-profit and other organizations

-Samir is a lifelong active supporter of women's rights, mentorship & support for minority students (Youth Mentor Network, St Xavier's Students Support), Arts, Music and Entertainment (TheaterWorks), local communities and minority workers education and health / Food & Wine Programs (Napa Wine Auction) and through donations and stock in the companies he founded in the past.
+Samir is a lifelong active supporter of women's rights, mentorship & support for minority students (Youth Mentor Network, St Xavier's Students Support), Arts, Music and Entertainment (TheaterWorks), local communities and minority workers education and health / Food & Wine Programs (Napa Wine Auction) and through donations and stock in the companies he has founded.